-Of course you can bring your baby to appointments.
+Yes you can.
 Pre-crawling babies only.
-During sessions you are free to do whatever you need for the baby.
-Some moms like the option of having the baby with her during appointments, but other moms prefer to use the appointment time as time just for herself.
+During sessions, you are free to do whatever you need for the your child.
+Some clients like the option of having the baby with her during appointments, but other moms prefer to use the appointment time as time just for themselves.

 Whatever is most comfortable for you is the way to go.
 If there is an in-home session, please do not feel it necessary to clean up or do anything that you find stressful before the appointment time.
 Having me come to your home for appointments is meant to make things easier!

-In a comfortable, and supportive atmosphere, I offer a highly personalized approach tailored to each of my clients individual needs so she can be well and thrive as a mother.
+In a comfortable, and supportive atmosphere, I offer a highly personalized approach tailored to each of my client’s individual needs so she can be well.